Open 7 Days From 8:30 am to 7:00 pm

 Together, we can help protect New Zealand’s most unique and highly endangered wildlife – the world's rarest Kiwi, the Kororā penguins, and the ancient Tuatara.

-Special – book all-day pass & save $2
+Special – book The All-Day Pass & save $2

 VIP Backstage Pass Tours, Includes your All-day Pass entry ticket